 On weekends I can be found cheering on the Richmond Tigers and spending time with my family.
 I have four children, two stepdaughters and four much loved grandchildren.

 For my whole working life I’ve fought for the rights of others.
 I was a nurse for 20 years and worked at the Austin Hospital and in aged care.
-My time on the wards looking after people has informed my work as Shadow Assistant Minister for Health and Ageing and also meant that I understand Labor’s proposed reforms to aged care due to first hand experience.
+My time on the wards looking after people has informed my work as Assistant Minister for Health and Aged Care and also meant that I understand Labor’s reforms to aged care due to first hand experience.